When life is so good in America, it's easy to slack off. Here are three keys to motivation. None of them have much to do about money.

-Here's a short 10 minute video I stumbled upon which eerily highlights several things I do and why (ie play guitar), as well as touch upon reasons why some people are willing to do things for free, and others strongly consider giving up big salaries to just work on a hobby.
+Here's a short 10 minute video I stumbled upon which eerily highlights several things I do and why (ie play guitar).
+The video also touches upon reasons why some people are willing to do things for free.
+While others strongly consider giving up big salaries to just work on a hobby.

-The purpose of this site was never to make money.
+The purpose of this site was never to make money, even though it now makes a good amount.
 The purpose was to just create something tangible that serves as a creative outlet for someone who was once creative.
 I want to be that kid in pottery class again, molding that wet clay on a rapidly rotating swivel stick.

 Sam @ Financial Samurai – “Slicing Through Money’s Mysteries”

 Subscribe to my E-mail feed.
 Check out the Top Financial Products page to help you achieve financial freedom sooner.